JackF0/DiabetesReadmission/README.md

 # print(predictions)
 ```

-Model Performance Report (科研证据) Our model is based on a Random
+## Model Performance Report

-Forest classifier optimized for clinical data.
-Below are the performance
+Our model is based on a Random Forest classifier optimized for clinical
-metrics.
+data.
+Below are the performance metrics.

 1. ROC Curve The model demonstrates strong predictive power with the
     following ROC curve: